Real-time Outdoor Localization Using Radio Maps: A Deep Learning Approach: Numerical Results

 \section{Numerical Results}

 In this Section, we demonstrate the performance of LocUNet by numerical simulations.
-We assess the accuracy of LocUNet and the compared methods on the test set, namely, by AED \eqref{eq:MAE} with $\mathcal{S} = \mathcal{T}$, where $\mathcal{T}$ is the test set (cf. Subsection \ref{subseq:Method}).
+We assess the accuracy of LocUNet and the compared methods on the test set, namely, by MAE \eqref{eq:MAE} with $\mathcal{S} = \mathcal{T}$, where $\mathcal{T}$ is the test set (cf. Subsection \ref{subseq:Method}).

-First, we describe two settings in order to investigate the robustness of our method to realistic inaccuracies in the input radio map estimates with respect to the true radio maps.
-Afterward, we illustrate these scenarios and LocUNet's estimation results under them by picking two instances (one generic and one critical) from the test set of the RadioLocSeer Dataset.
-Then, we compare the performance of the presented method with state-of-the-art fingerprint-based and ToA ranging-based methods.
-The conducted numerical experiments show that LocUNet outperforms all the previously state-of-the-art methods in numerous settings.
+First, we discuss the sources of mismatch between a true and estimated radio maps and describe two scenarios in order to investigate the robustness of our method to such realistic inaccuracies.
+Afterward, we illustrate these scenarios and LocUNet's estimation results under them.
+Then, we compare the performance of the presented method with state-of-the-art fingerprint-based methods and study the effect of number of BSs in coverage.
+Subsequently, we study numerically the effect of out-of-distribution measurements, and the location errors in the position labels.
+Then, evaluations of state-of-the-art ToA ranging-based methods are presented, which proves the superiority of LocUNet in numerous settings.
 Next, we present the baseline/relevant previous methods, discuss their relation with LocUNet, and present their numerical evaluations.
-Finally, we present the ``ablation study'' of input features, activation function of the layer before the CoM layer, and the loss function for training, which justifies our choices.
+Finally, we present the ablation study of input features, activation function of the layer before the CoM layer, and the loss function for training, which justify our choices.

 All of the compared algorithms with CPU implementation were run on an Intel Core i7-8750H, and LocUNet was run on a GPU of NVIDIA Quadro RTX 6000.
 We report the approximate run-times of the LocUNet and the compared algorithms (all implemented using MATLAB, run on CPU), as well.
-We note that none of our implementations were meant to optimize the run-time, and hence the reported times don't reflect a fair assessment.
+For the sake of completeness, we note that none of our implementations were meant to optimize the run-time, and thus the reported run-times reflect only an indicative assessment.

-\begin{remark} The numerical results in the following are obtained with the above mentioned high computational power, which cannot be available at a usual UE.
-Hence, they showcase the localization performance of the LocUNet when run at a central unit (e.g. in the cloud), based on the reported RSS values of the UE for each BS.
-We hope that adapting the RadioUNet (which we use in order to obtain fast and accurate radio map estimations) and the proposed LocUNet to the hardware limitations of a UE (so that the proposed method can be performed locally), e.g. by \emph{knowledge distillation} \cite{knowledgeDist}, won't degrade the overall performance remarkably.
-The investigation of this problem is however outside the scope of the current paper and is left as future work. \end{remark}